-Jack-to be bold, aggressive, and innovative in his recommendations.
+Jack--to be bold, aggressive, and innovative in his recommendations.

 Jack, I think both the Speaker and I can stand here today and congratulate you and the entire Commission for fulfilling that mandate.

 Principles Serve as Starting Point for Debate The principles articulated in this report will serve as a starting point for a great national debate on tax reform.
-These princip economic growth, fairness, simplicity, and stability--provide These principleseconomic growth, fairness, simplicity, and stability--pr philosophical building blocks for an entirely new tax system. the ability to grow.
+These princip economic growth, fairness, simplicity, and stability-provide These principles -economic growth, fairness, simplicity, and stability--pr philosophical building blocks for an entirely new tax system.

+They create the foundation for a tax system based on economic growth instead of redistribution of wealth; a tax system that encourages entrepreneurship instead of stifling innovation; a tax system that unleashes the full potential of our nation instead of limiting our ability to grow.
 No one who reads this report can defend the current system or deny the need for fundamental change.

-They create the foundation for a tax system based on economic growth instead of redistribution of wealth; a tax system that encourages entrepreneurship instead of stifling innovation; a tax system that unleashes the full potential of our nation instead of limiting our

-Need for New Tax Code

-The problems of today's tax code are clear.
+Need for Now Tax Code The problems of today's tax code are clear.
 With the latest Clinton tax increase, the top rate now stands at almost 40%.
 High marginal rates are discouraging work, reducing the rewards of entrepreneurship, and discouraging job creation.
 Middle class families are being forced to work harder and harder just to keep up-their hopes for a better life taxed away by government.